gallosamuele/Computational_physics/README.md

 # Computational_physics

+A collection of Computational Physics projects, Python scripts, and Jupyter notebooks for simulations, experiments, and hands-on learning.
+Work in progress.

+# About

 This repository collects small-to-medium scale computational physics experiments and projects created during coursework and self-study.
 The goal is to document what I learn, provide reusable code snippets, and build a public portfolio of well-documented projects.

 What you'll find here: